-1.6 Integrated Curriculum
+1.6 Skills Challenge Certificate

-The Integrated Curriculum continues the skills based approach to learning from Key Stage 3 with a clear focus on the development and application of essential and employability skills through learning challenges.
-These lessons provide you with the opportunity to explore. debate, and develop your understanding of the world in which you live via learning opportunities that are authentic and relevant.
-The different themes and challenges form part of the Skills Challenge Certificate (SCC) which is an integral component of the National Welsh Baccalaureate which is an important component of every student's learning programme.
+The Skills Challenge Certificate (SCC) which is a skills-based approach to learning with a clear focus on the development and application of essential and employability skills through learning challenges.
+These lessons provide you with the opportunity to explore, debate, and develop your understanding of the world in which you live via learning opportunities that are authentic and relevant.
+The different themes and challenges form part of the SCC which is an integral component of the National Welsh Baccalaureate which is an important component of every student's learning programme.